Paul Ratcliffe, Olympic Silver Medallist

 How do I get promoted?

-Promotion to Div 2 and beyond goes on points.
-At every race you get points according to your position, and you count your best results towards your ranking and promotion.
+Promotion to Div 2 and beyond goes on points or on the equivalent of 3 wins - see below.
+At every race you get points according to your position, and you count your best five results towards your ranking and promotion.
+The points you count must all be from races in the current year.

-Points are a way of comparing results when there are more competitors on one race than in another.
-In K1M, the winner gets 1000 points and the other competitors get a "share" of 1000 on a sliding scale according to their place.
-In K1W and C1, the winner gets 100 points and the others a "share" of 100.
-In C2, points are calculated by a factored comparison with K1M times
+Points are a way of comparing results when there are more competitors in one race than in another.
+The winner gets maximum points and the other competitors get points on a sliding scale according to their place.
+If a class is not quorate (that is, less than 5 boats race) points are calculated by a factored comparison with K1M times.

 Div 3 to Div 2